GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/included.md

 The World Builder Visualization program
 ---------------------------------------

-This program helps with visualizing the World Builder file by producing pvd files which can be opened with visualization programs like Paraview.
+This program helps with visualizing the World Builder file by producing vtu files which can be opened with visualization programs like Paraview.
 It requires a World Builder file and a grid file.
 A grid file is a file which contains information about what part of the World Builder domain should be visualized and with what resolution.
 For more information on how to use the World Builder visualizer see {ref}`part:user_manual:chap:how_to_use_the_apps:sec:gwb-grid_app`.